 The clinic will likely be able to help you with your pain, but they might have to reach out to other professionals so you can get comprehensive care.
 You’ll want to know if you’ll have to see some other professionals, so you should ask if you’ll need any referrals.

 At a pain management clinic, the professionals can help with pain and its causes, so you should ask about the cause of your pain and if the professional can address it.
 If a professional can identify the cause of your pain, like arthritis, the professional may be able to treat the cause, not just the pain.
 And if a professional can tell you what could be contributing to your pain, you might be able to help yourself with your pain.
 For example, if your weight is contributing to your pain, losing weight may help relieve the pain.

 Even if you need professional help with your pain, there may be things you can do to help yourself.
-For example, if you have back pain, you may be able to change your sitting posture at work and at home, and this could help a lot with your pain.
+For example, if you have back pain, you may be able to change your sitting posture at work and home, and this could help a lot with your pain.
 An over-the-counter pain reliever might help too.
-Self care can be complementary to professional care, so you definitely should ask the professional how self care could help you.
+Self-care can be complementary to professional care, so you definitely should ask the professional how self-care could help you.

 There may be over-the-counter medications that would help you a great deal, so you should ask about them, and you should also ask about prescription pain medications.
 However, medication isn’t the only treatment option the professional should offer.
 At a pain management clinic like ours, the professionals can offer many other conservative treatments like osteopathic manipulative treatment, spinal cord stimulation, Botox therapy, regenerative therapy, steroid injections, nerve blocks, and others.
 You’ll want to learn about any treatments that could work for you, so you definitely should ask about your options.